dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 But let's be real, it's easy for our photo collections to become a chaotic mess, making it impossible to find that one special memory.

-I’ve had gigabytes in my Google Photo filled with dark shots taken accidentally, overly exposed shots, blurry shots, and tons of duplicate shots.
+I mean, I've got *gigabytes* of photos on my Google Photo app  filled with dark shots, overly exposed shots, blurry shots, and tons of duplicate stills.

-For most of us, what you see on Instagram vs what's *behind the scenes* are wildly different.
+And let's face it, what we post on Instagram vs what's *behind the scenes* can be totally different.

 {{< figure_resizing src="meme.png" caption="Me and my album." >}}

-I know, I know you'll say there's no harm in keeping those extra selfies in your phone.
+I know, I know, you'll say there's no harm in keeping those extra selfies in your phone.
 Right?

 But over time, these photos will just clutter your devices taking up valuable disk space and maybe [slow down your device](https://askleo.com/deal-with-computer-clutter-to-speed-things-up/).